CADLabs/fei-protocol-model/GLOSSARY.md

 # Model Glossary

 A set of technical terminology and common abbreviations used in the model.
 Wherever possible we avoid the use of jargon, except where those terms are widely used by Fei Protocol.
+For any other terminology not included here, please see relevant State Variable, System Parameter, Policy, and State Update Function docstrings.

 ## Assorted
 | Term | Common Abbreviation | Description |